Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Choice of Complex Structure

 Let us first extract more information from the definition of a complex torus $M$ with sufficiently many complex multiplications. \begin{anythng} As a direct consequence of the definition, there must be an algebra of endomorphisms of the form $\oplus_{\alpha \in {\cal A}} F_\alpha$ acting faithfully on $H^1(M;\Q)$; here, $F_\alpha$ is a number field.
 Since the action is faithful, the comparison of the dimensions implies that the vector space $H^1(M;\Q)$ should have a structure $H^1(M;\Q) \cong \oplus_{\alpha \in {\cal A}} [H^1(M;\Q)]_\alpha$, where $[H^1(M;\Q)]_\alpha$ is a 1-dimensional vector space of $F_\alpha$.
 See footnote \ref{fn:comm-ss-alg} and Lemma \ref{lemma:Wedderburn} for more background information.
 We can apply the following discussion to individual pairs $F_\alpha$ and $[H^1(M;\Q)]_\alpha$, so we drop the subscript now.

-Any endomorphism in $F \subset {\rm End}(H^1(M;\Q)]^{\rm Hdg}$ maps the Hodge (1,0) and (0,1) components of $H^1(M;\Q)$ to themselves.
+Any endomorphism in $F \subset {\rm End}(H^1(M;\Q))^{\rm Hdg}$ maps the Hodge (1,0) and (0,1) components of $H^1(M;\Q)$ to themselves.
 So, the action of the endomorphisms in $F$ can be diagonalized simultaneously on the two Hodge components separately.
 The simultaneous eigenstates of the action of $F$ explained in Lemma \ref{lemma:very-useful} should therefore belong either to the (1,0) component, or to the (0,1) component.
-The set ${\rm Hom}(F,\C)$ of embeddings of the field $F$ are therefore grouped into two sets, $\Phi \subset {\rm Hom}(F,\C)$ for the (1,0) components and $\overline{\Phi}$ for the (0,1) components.
+The set ${\rm Hom}(F,\C)$ of embeddings of the field $F$ is therefore separated into two subsets, $\Phi \subset {\rm Hom}(F,\C)$ for the (1,0) components and $\overline{\Phi}$ for the (0,1) components.
 Moreover, the set $\overline{\Phi}$ consists of the embeddings in $\Phi$ followed by the complex conjugation in $\C$.
-This means that a number field $F$ in the context of a complex torus with sufficiently many complex multiplication must be a totally imaginary field.
+This means that a number field $F$ in the context of a complex torus with sufficiently many complex multiplications must be a totally imaginary field.